-- (4) The WRC is not reimbursable under the line extension policy except for master planned water, wastewater, and reuse supply projects as contained in development agreements.
-All revenues generated from the WRC will be maintained in its own activity and to be used only as specified in §1-1-8(D)(1). - (5) Master planned developments outside the service area shall meet additional water, wastewater, and reuse service provision requirements in accordance with Water Authority policies and plans.
-New service within Rio Rancho city limits and/or outside of Bernalillo County shall require provision of water rights to serve. - (6) The WRC for multiple residential units will be calculated in a manner consistent with the UEC charges as set forth in 1-1-8(C). - (7) The WRC may not be deferred.
+(4) The WRC is not reimbursable under the line extension policy except for master planned water, wastewater, and reuse supply projects as contained in development agreements.
+All revenues generated from the WRC will be maintained in its own activity and to be used only as specified in §1-1-8(D)(1).

+(5) Master planned developments outside the service area shall meet additional water, wastewater, and reuse service provision requirements in accordance with Water Authority policies and plans.

+(6) The WRC for multiple residential units will be calculated in a manner consistent with the UEC charges as set forth in 1-1-8(C).